vladnomad/web-project--velvet-gourmet/README.md

 # Catering web project

-A one page catering web project as a part of the practical part of a JavaScript course.
+A catering website project with a timer, modal windows and user input forms, image gallery with a slider, calorie calculator with local storage and dynamically generated menu cards.
-I had made multiple changes to the project's HTML, CSS and file structure before implementing JavaScript.
+Originally, a part of the practical JavaScript course but with multiple personal changes to the project's HTML, CSS and file structure.

-View the website on [Github Pages](https://vladnomad.github.io/web-project--velvet-gourmet/public/index.html) (For server side functionality, download and run with a JSON server)
+View the website on [Github Pages](https://vladnomad.github.io/web-project--velvet-gourmet/public/index.html)

 ### Significant changes: